Florence Vidor

-Florence Vidor (née Cobb, later Arto; July 23, 1895 – November 3, 1977) was an American silent film actress.
+Florence Vidor (later Arto; July 23, 1895 – November 3, 1977) was an American silent film actress.

+She was the first wife of filmmaker King Vidor, and was later married to violinist Jascha Heifetz.

 Early life

 Vidor was born in Houston on July 23, 1895, to John and Ida Cobb.
 Her parents had married in Houston on March 3, 1894, but divorced only three years later.
 Ida remained in Houston and soon married John P. Arto, a real estate man who later served as deputy chief of the city's fire department.